pottekkat/personal-website/content/posts/how-and-why-i-migrated-my-blog-from-github-pages-to-netlify.md

 3. Change the site name and save.

+> [!NOTE]
-> **Note**: If you use this URL, you might need to change the `baseURL` in your Hugo configuration file to ensure all the links work.
+> If you use this URL, you might need to change the `baseURL` in your Hugo configuration file to ensure all the links work.

 In my setup, I'm using Hostgator as my DNS service and not the Netlify DNS service.